bloop-box/.github/profile/README.md

 Bloop Box is a collaborative project for an NFC-tag based convention game.

+## Tech Talk & Support

+You can join our [Telegram Chat](https://t.me/bloopbox) to talk about Bloop tech or if you need support.
+We'll also talk about new developments in the Bloop Box ecosystem there!

 ## History

 The original idea for this game was invented by [NordicFuzzCon](https://nordicfuzzcon.org/) in 2017, known as Blip Box.
 Two years later, in 2019, [Furvester](https://furvester.org) implemented a very similar system which was called Boop Box.
 In 2020 both cons decided to join forces and create a common system, which would eventually be open-sourced and made available to any convention which might be interested in it.
 While the development was on-hold for two years, the entire system eventually realized close to the end of 2022.
 The name of this joint system is a combination of the prior independent projects.